janniksam/RaftMod.MoreRareAnimals/README.md

 ## Under development

 This mod currently under development.
-Don't use it with a save file that you're not willing loose.
+Do not use it with a save file that you're not willing to loose.

 ## Changelog